-This course provides a study of the basic structure and function of the human body systems including Structural Units, Muscular, Skeletal, Integumentary, Nervous and Reproductive Systems.
-This course is also designed to provide students entering the healthcare profession with skills to learn medical terminology.
+This course provides a study of the basic structure and function of the human body systems including Structural Units and Muscular, Skeletal, Integumentary, Nervous and Reproductive Systems.
+This course also provides students entering the healthcare profession with skills to learn medical terminology.
 It focuses on basic techniques of medical word building and application of these techniques to acquire an extensive medical vocabulary.
-Prerequisite: None
+Upon successful course completion, students will be able to integrate medical terminology to understand the structure and function of human body systems.